apolloio/apollo-api-docs/source/includes/_sequences.md

 # Sequences API

-Use the Sequences API to interact with sequences, add contacts to sequence, and more!
+Use the sequences API to interact with sequences, add contacts to sequence, and more!

 ## Search for sequences